Lynn Vidler, Dean

 - Students will be allowed no more than nine credit hours, including six upper-division credit hours, of transfer work toward a minor.

 - Coursework applied toward a minor may also be applied toward general education requirements.

-- Students may double count up to nine credit hours between a major and a minor.
-Such double counting is permitted for at most one major and one minor pair.
+- Students may count up to nine credit hours between a major and a minor.
+Such counting is permitted for one major and any number of minors.